poojithamedireddy/COIT20252-Business-Process-Management-/e-portfile-2.md

 demonstrates that I can apply Business Process Modelling concepts to a realistic business situation.

+# Reflection

+Through this e-portfolio, I developed a better understanding of Business Process Modelling and how it is used to represent business activities in a clear and structured way.
+I learned about BPMN elements such as events, activities, gateways and sequence flows.
+Creating my own online-order process model was particularly helpful because I was able to apply these concepts practically.
+It also helped me understand how modelling can identify decisions, responsibilities and different paths within a business process.

+# Conclusion

+Overall, Business Process Modelling is an important part of Business Process Management because it helps organisations understand, communicate and improve their processes.
+The four artefacts helped me develop my knowledge from understanding basic process modelling concepts to applying BPMN in a practical example.
+This e-portfolio has shown me that a well-designed process model can simplify complex business activities and provide a useful foundation for analysing and improving organisational processes.

 # AI Use Acknowledgement
 Generative AI was used during the planning and initial research stage to help organise the structure of this e-portfolio and